 I worked for Germania Fluggesellschaft at that time and noticed that things didn't go well.
 A colleague sent me a job offer from ARTS that was very interesting.
 Thereupon I simply applied.
 I had talked to the colleague on the phone, she told me what the job was about and described the conditions to me.
 The step to signing the contract was then only a short distance away.
 The whole process went smoothly and the ARTS colleagues were very nice.

 What was the next step for you?

-I went to Bordeaux for eight weeks to attend a Sabena training course.
-This course was a basic requirement for the job in Bremen.
-All B1 examiners went through a special type rating in order to be able to carry out the mechanical maintenance of all Beluga machines.
-I was enabled to work on the Beluga and Beluga XL.
-We did six weeks of theory and two weeks of practice.
-The course was modular and completely held in English.
-After each module there was a multiple choice test, which you had to pass.
-After passing the course I went back to Bremen and could start directly at Sabena Technics.
+I went to Bordeaux for eight weeks to attend a course at Sabena.
+This course formed the basis for my current job in Bremen.
+All B1 inspectors have passed a special type rating in order to be able to carry out the mechanical maintenance of all Beluga machines.
+There I was enabled to work on Beluga and Beluga XL so to speak.
+The six weeks of theory were followed by two weeks of practice.
+The individual modules of the course were held completely in English and after each module there was a multiple choice test which had to be passed.
+After I had passed the course, I went straight back to Bremen and was able to start at Sabena Technics immediately.